12 Reasons Construction Companies Fail (And How to Avoid Each One)

 Negative cash flow kills more construction companies than bad work does.
 Whether that be because they are struggling to pay for materials, meeting payroll, keeping up with advertising demands, or any other number of reasons.
 Projul’s invoicing and payment processing tools help contractors collect faster, with no per-user fees cutting into your margins.

-Cash flow problems in construction are unique compared to other industries.
+Cash flow problems in construction are different from almost any other industry.
 You might finish a $50,000 kitchen remodel in three weeks, but you won’t see that final check for another 30 to 60 days.
 Meanwhile, your lumber supplier wants payment in 15 days, your crew expects a paycheck every Friday, and your insurance premium just auto-drafted from the account.

 This timing gap between spending money and collecting money is the core of the problem.
 In retail, the customer pays before they walk out the door.
 In construction, you front the labor, the materials, and the equipment costs, then you wait.
 Sometimes you wait a long time.